 Hybrid Mattress Cover Materials

 Hybrids tend to have a more elastic mattress cover so as not to interfere with the conforming benefits of the memory foam layers.
-Further enhancements to hybrid collections showcase foam encasements, made from high density foam, which support the edges of the mattress.
+Further enhancements to hybrid collections showcase foam encasements, made from high-density foam, which supports the edges of the mattress.